 Today I was contacted by Shay Roberts of Academy of Arms.
 He had read this article earlier and when visiting Neue Burg in Vienna he noticed the sword below.
 It has the schilt of a fechtschwert, but a rigid, sharp blade and a blunted grip section in the middle of the blade for half-swording.
 Clearly, this is not a blunt training sword, but rather intended for armoured combat.
 In fact, it is highly similar to the sword seen in the Gladiatoria manuscript from 1435, as shown above.
 Interestingly enough, the sword also has a rain guard made out of leather just as in the Gladiatoria manuscript.

 Addendum: July 11 2011

-Here are a few more interesting images of federschwert.
-The first two show a an early complex-hilt feder and a regular feder similar to what we have seen before.
+Here are a few more interesting images of fechtschwert.
+The first two show a an early complex-hilt sword and a regular fechtschwert similar to what we have seen before.
 The following two are even more interesting since.
-They are taken from the manuscripts of Jörg Wilhalm and show what looks like typical federschwert-shaped swords, but used in a clearly non-fencing school context and with one image clearly taking advantage of the flared schilt.
+They are taken from the manuscripts of Jörg Wilhalm and show what looks like typical fechtschwert-shaped swords, but used in a clearly non-fencing school context and with one image clearly taking advantage of the flared schilt.
 However, these two images are a little odd, since they differ in artistic style from the images surrounding them in the manuscript, and they appear to have been added some time later.

 Here follows an incomplete list of what types of longswords can be seen in the illustrated manuals.